 An employee who is absent due to long-term sickness may be furloughed.
-The Guidance simply says, "it is up to the employer to decide whether to furlough these employees".
 There appears to be no requirement that the decision be motivated by business reasons.
 If the employer decides to furlough, then they should cease to pay sick pay and reclassify the employee as a furloughed employee and pay furlough pay.